WellWired Journal

 How to Stop Your Chats Being Used for AI Training

-You can opt out.
-OpenAI gives you a setting for this.
+You can opt out by changing one setting.
 Here is how to find it.

 Step 1.
 Log into ChatGPT at chat.openai.com.